 With the use of timing or frame counting within a game this sort of echo effect could easily be incorporated.

 The _SNDLOOP statement is used to play a sound file in a continuous loop.
 This is handy for sound such as ambient "mood" music in the background of games, or the "blip", "blip", blip" of a radar screen.
 Here is an example of keeping a drum beat going forever from a 3 second OGG sound clip.
 Save the code as SNDLOOPDemo.BAS when finished.

 The _SNDPLAYFILE Statement

 The _SNDPLAYFILE statement is used to play a sound without having to first load it into memory and generate a handle value for it.
-This would be use for "cut scenes" in a game where perhaps a narrator explains what has happened up to this point in a game.
+This would be useful for "cut scenes" in a game where perhaps a narrator explains what has happened up to this point in the game.
 For sounds that are used over and over again, such as the rapid firing of a gun, it's best to use _SNDOPEN and _SNDPLAY or _SNDPLAYCOPY.

 _SNDPLAYFILE will open the sound file, play it, and close it without any further interaction needed from the code.
 The statement will not return any errors as well.
 If the sound file is not found, or there was an error loading it, _SNDPLAYFILE will simply do nothing.

 _SNDPLAYFILE ".\tutorial\Lesson12\WilliamTell.OGG", , .5

 _SNDPLAYFILE also has an optional volume parameter than can be added to control the volume in the same way _SNDPLAYCOPY does.
 Notice that you'll need to use two commas however.